Without an effective ecommerce sales funnel, you’re losing money.

 There are lots of images and user-generated content to urge potential buyers to take the desired action.

-Besides the above example, there are other practices implemented on SkinnyMeTea online store.
+Besides the above example, other practices are implemented on SkinnyMeTea online store.

-For instance, this Australian-based company collects website visitors’ email addresses in exchange for a 10% off promo code on their first purchase.
+For example, this Australian-based company collects website visitors’ email addresses in exchange for a 10% off promo code on their first purchase.

-Speaking about other practices, SkinnyMe Tea leverages influencer marketing to drive traffic to their marketing funnel.
+Speaking about other practices, SkinnyMe Tea leverages influencer marketing to drive traffic to its marketing funnel.

 The webinar sales funnel is becoming very popular for knowledge-based businesses.
 And the reason for that is clear.

-Webinars are a perfect way of providing value to prospective customers.
-With a webinar, you inform your prospects about their problem and also sell your product to them.
+Webinars are a perfect way to provide value to prospective customers.
+By hosting a webinar, you can inform your prospects about their problems and also sell your product to them.

-Besides that, it allows you to collect your prospects’ email addresses thereby nurturing the relationship with them.
+Besides that, it allows you to collect your prospects’ email addresses, thereby nurturing their relationships.

 Here’s how it works: